tpunt/PHP7-Reference/README.md

 ### Removal of Hex Support in Numerical Strings

-A Stringy hexadecimal number is no longer recognised as numerical.
+A Stringy hexadecimal number is no longer recognized as numerical.
 ```PHP
 var_dump(is_numeric('0x123'));
 var_dump('0x123' == '291');